evannicholas/CS2006P/README.txt

 	- fixdata.py: filter duplicated or inconsistent data, refine data, add columns for further analysis and save processed data in "data" directory
 	- generateGraphs.py: create graphs for data analysis and save graphs in "images" directory
+	- testing.py: unit tests for functions in fixdata.py and generateGraphs.py

 data
 	This directory contains the data files used for analysis: